osic/ops-workload-framework/README.md

 1. The "parameters" section defines the value of the input parameters used in the resource definition and the autoscaling groups heat templates.
 The parameters section should define the attributes along with their values that will be used for booting each resource:

-  + num_of_slice: Defines the number of slices of resources to be deployed initially while workload creation.
+  + num_of_slices: Defines the number of slices of resources to be deployed initially while workload creation.
   + instance_type: The flavor of each resource should be specified.
   + image_id: The ID or name of a glance image which will be used to boot the instances.
   + scaling_size: The scaling factor which defines the number of slices that will be generated as a result of scale up operation.
-  + availability_zone: The availability zone or region in which the slices will be deployed.
+  + availability_zone: The availability zone is of the form: zone:host allowing user to specify the compute host for deployment.
   + volume_size: The size of cinder volumes to be attached to each resource.
   + network_id: The ID or name of network whose subnets will be used for booting the instance.
+  + key: The keypair name used to ssh into the vms.

 2. The "resource_registry" maps one resource to another.
 The resource_registry section should specify the absolute path of the particular resource definition when mapping it to another resource.
   + "resource name to map to": "absolute path of resource which is to be mapped"